ahmed-elsarta/lablab-Hackathon-project/README.md

 - Python's Streamlit Framework (UI)
 - Python's Langchain Framework (Chat-bot)

+## Note
+Don't forget to change the path of models present in the 'streamlit_app.py' file to match your own path

 ## Run The App
 - Download Python 3
 - Download VS code